enonic/old-xp-doc/doc/reference/toolbox/export.rst

 export
 ======

-Extract data for a given repo and content path.
+Extract data for a given repo, branch and content path.
 The result will be stored in the ``$XP_HOME/data/export`` directory.

 **Usage:**